 One of them we have here is Applitools Eyes.
 Right.
 We can get comprehensive automated UI validation solution.
 It also has a smart image message algorithm.
 Since it’s a cloud service, it makes integration tests available everywhere and accessible for each and every team.
 Also, it supports marketable mobile solutions for responsive app, as well as, it also supports multiple OS and languages.
-Then, we have Perfecto Mobile which is basically has a multi-language support.
+Then, we have Perfecto by Perforce which is basically has a multi-language support.
 It is a proprietor tool.
 You can develop your test score using Java or Java Script or any other language support by Selenium or remote web driver.

 They also have Skip One technology where it’s basically leveling the device agnostic test coding method.
 It basically works on the OCR, object recognition method and object validation method where you can check using your CSS, ID, and X path across multiple found factors.
 So it can be net browser or a mobile web app or mobile AD App.
 Then, we are extensively talk about the Galen framework which is an Open Source framework.
 Galen framework is also designed to do the whole responsive web testing.